Mohammadabdelaty/defectdojo/README.md

 To test this sast report i used the current project in  gitlab and enabled the SAST.
 It exported me a json file as a result that i used in defecdojo.

 # Notes for app
-To test the sast as a report in defect dojo you
+To test the sast as a report in defect dojo you need to run it in gitlab for example and enable sast (It's free) in this case we do it in github workflow as shown in .github/workflow/njsscan.yml

-# Notes gor git hub actions